move-coop/parsons/html/stable/_sources/build_a_connector.rst.txt

 Sandbox Access
 --------------

 When developing a Parsons connector, it's helpful to be able to test your changes against a non-production account.
 We have set up test accounts with some vendors which you can use for testing by following the steps below.
+We also maintain :ref:`a list of vendors with free accounts<create-sandbox>` that you can use as sandboxes.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Accessing and Using Credentials